How to Reduce Machine Downtime: Strategies for Manufacturers

 Implement Real-Time Monitoring

-Use real-time monitoring systems with sensors and data analytics to track equipment performance and reduce downtime.
+Use real-time monitoring systems/downtime tracking software with sensors and data analytics to track equipment performance and reduce downtime.
 Most of these systems can send alerts to mobile devices and display dashboards in production areas, providing transparency and facilitating immediate intervention.

 For example, if a machine's temperature exceeds a certain threshold, an alert can prompt a technician to address the issue before it leads to unplanned downtime events.
 This can help you identify patterns, and predict equipment failures.